 Baystate Organic Certifiers focuses solely on certification of organic operations and is a National Organic Program accredited organic certifying agent owned and operated by Massachusetts Independent Certification, Inc. (MICI).
 MICI is a non-profit business dedicated to sustainable agriculture and food certification organized as a 501(c)3 corporation.
-MICI is dedicated to providing affordable certification services to farms using sustainable agriculture practices and to food processing and handling operations that purchase sustainable agriculture products.
+MICI is dedicated to providing affordable certification services to farms and food processing and handling operations.

 Per section 205.101 of the National Organic Standards, farms and businesses whose gross agricultural income from organic sales totals $5,000 or less annually are exempt from the requirement to be certified.
 However, exempt farms and businesses must comply with all of the applicable organic production and handling requirements of the Organic Standards and the products from exempt operations shall not be used as organic in processed products produced by an organic handling operation.

 The National Organic Standards prohibit Baystate Organic Certifiers from conducting organic consulting for its clients.
 If you are looking for assistance completing the organic application forms, and you live in Massachusetts, you can get assistance from the NOFA-MA.
 Outside of Massachusetts, you can contact the Organic Trade Association for a list of consultants that are members of the trade association.

 Any new farms and businesses interested in organic certification should contact Eric Hanson at: firstname.lastname@example.org or (802) 440-6483.